Full Body Burial at Sea in California

 There are a variety of fabric colors which are available for the shroud to suit the family’s tastes.
 To be a bit more ornate different color ribbons may also be attached.
 Many families will write messages on the shroud to the loved one.

-The shroud should reflect the loved one’s tastes; colors are selected depending on their wish.
+The shroud should reflect the loved one’s tastes; colors are selected depending on their wishes.

 The outer part of the shroud can look as the family wishes.
 The internal part, however, is folded appropriately and weighted very precisely to ensure that the loved one stays on the ocean floor.